danvalen1/dsc-chi-warmup-coding-exercise/README.md

 # Array.diff

-Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.
+Your goal is to implement a difference function, which subtracts one list from another and returns the result.

 It should remove all values from list a, which are present in list b.